sumitpal-27/Call-Center-Performance-Dashboard/README.md

 ├── Call_Center_Dashboard.xlsx   # Main Excel file (includes both raw data & dashboard)
 ├── Dashboard_Screenshot.png     # Preview image of the dashboard UI
 ├── README.md                    # This documentation file

+---
+## Copyright Notice

+Copyright (c) 2025 Sumit Pal.
+All Rights Reserved.

+This project is not licensed for external distribution, modification, or commercial use without express written permission from the copyright holder.